Light Signalling Keys

 (Click the thumbnails below to view a larger picture):

 A British Masthead Signal Light Key in Box by Reid Brothers Inside the Reid Brothers Key.
-The Knob on the Side Can be Rotated to Hold the Key Lever Down for Continuous Transmitting A Close-Up of the Lever on the Reid Brothers Signal Light Key British Masthead Signal Light Key
+The Knob on the Side Can be Rotated to Hold the Key Lever Down for Continuous Transmitting A Close-Up of the Lever on the Reid Brothers Signal Light Key An Italian Version of the Reid Signal Light Key.
+Maker Unknown

 home